Announcing our Workshop Schedule

 Participating artists and technology creatives may include light, sound, video, performance, landscaping, architectural elements, in addition to visual art, however we encourage all projects incorporate an electronic, sensing, interactive, or self-illuminated component, to be experienced outdoors at night.

-Art grants are available up to $500 for material project support and/or subsidized tickets, learn more hereThe deadline is Friday May 1st, 2026.
+Art grants are available up to $500 for material project support and/or subsidized tickets, learn more hereThe [revised] deadline was Sunday May 24th, 2026 at midnight (now past).

 2025 Theme: Movin It